2xic/optimization-playground/notes/llm.md

 ### [WebGPT: Browser-assisted question-answering with human feedback](https://arxiv.org/pdf/2112.09332.pdf)
 - Give GPT-3 access to a web browser to answer long formed questions
     - Basically create a simple syntax for different commands the model can "execute" and watch for them in the model output
+    - The model is "full control" over the navigation and processing of the site by using these commands
 - Then evaluate the answers based on human feedback, makes sense.
 - Does not do well on out of distribution questions, but does well on ELi5 dataset.